 The seed for this post was a podcast by Pat McCabe, also known as Woman Stands Shining, who is a Diné (Navajo) mother, grandmother, activist, artist, writer, ceremonial leader and international speaker.
 In the podcast, she speaks about the idea of making an offering as part of our spiritual work.

 That idea started me thinking about offerings, what it means to make one, to whom we make them, and why.
 Spiritual and sacred practices are a strong theme in the trilogy I’m writing, starting with The Hanged Man.
 Mother’s Day has come and gone and Father’s Day is ahead.
 Many of us mark these days with offerings of some kind.
 For Earth Day, I joined a small neighborhood group and picked up trash, and I framed that activity as an offering.
 Yesterday I cleaned up my summer-only dance space and danced there for the first time this season.
-As so often happens, during that hour of dance this week’s blog crystallized.
+As so often happens, during that hour of dance this week’s post crystallized.

 An offering is “a thing offered as a gift or a contribution” according to a quick Internet search.
 A gift is “a thing given willingly to someone without payment.”